Resistive random-access memory: Forming

-The basic idea is that a dielectric, which is normally insulating, can be made to conduct through a filament or conduction path formed after application of a sufficiently high voltage.
+The basic idea is that a dielectric, which is normally insulating, can form a conduction path after application of a sufficiently high voltage.
 The conduction path can arise from different mechanisms, including vacancy or metal defect migration.
-Once the filament is formed, it may be reset (broken, resulting in high resistance) or set (re-formed, resulting in lower resistance) by another voltage.
+Once the conduction path is formed, it may be reset (broken, resulting in high resistance) or set (re-formed, resulting in lower resistance) by another lower voltage.
 Many current paths, rather than a single filament, are possibly involved.
 The presence of these current paths in the dielectric can be in situ demonstrated via conductive atomic force microscopy.

 The low-resistance path can be either localized (filamentary) or homogeneous.
 Both effects can occur either throughout the entire distance between the electrodes or only in proximity to one of the electrodes.
-Filamentary and homogenous switching effects can be distinguished by measuring the area dependence of the low-resistance state.
+Filamentary and homogenous conduction path switching effects can be distinguished by measuring the area dependence of the low-resistance state.

 Under certain conditions, the forming operation may be bypassed.
 It is expected that under these conditions, the initial current is already quite high compared to insulating oxide layers.

-CBRAM cells generally would not require forming if Cu ions are already present in the electrolyte, having already been driven-in by a designed photo-diffusion or annealing process; such cells may also readily return to their initial state.
-In the absence of such Cu initially being in the electrolyte, the voltage would still be applied directly to the electrolyte, and forming would be a strong possibility.
+ReRAM cells generally do not require high voltage forming if Cu ions are already present in the dielectric, having already been driven-in by a designed photo-diffusion or annealing process; such cells may also readily return to their initial state.
+In the absence of such Cu initially being in the dielectric, the voltage applied directly to the electrolyte has a strong possibility of forming.

 Operation styles

 For random-access type memories, a 1T1R (one transistor, one resistor) architecture is preferred because the transistor isolates current to cells that are selected from cells that are not.
-On the other hand, a cross-point architecture is more compact and may enable vertically stacking memory layers, ideally suited for mass-storage devices.
+On the other hand, a cross-point architecture is more compact and may enable vertically stacking memory layers, ideal suited for mass-storage devices.
 However, in the absence of any transistors, isolation must be provided by a "selector" device, such as a diode, in series with the memory element or by the memory element itself.
 Such isolation capabilities are inferior to the use of transistors if the on/off ratio for the selector is not sufficient, limiting the ability to operate very large arrays in this architecture.
 Thin film based threshold switch can work as a selector for bipolar and unipolar ReRAM.
 Threshold switch-based selector was demonstrated for 64 Mb array.
 The cross-point architecture requires BEOL compatible two terminal selectors like punch-through diode for bipolar ReRAM or PIN diode for unipolar ReRAM.

 Polarity can be either binary or unary.
 Bipolar effects cause polarity to reverse when switching from low to high resistance (reset operation) compared to switching high to low (set operation).
 Unipolar switching leaves polarity unaffected, but uses different voltages.